BinaryBirds/github-workflows/README.md

 Usage: `make install-format`

 ### install-swift-openapi-generator.sh
 This script installs the Swift OpenAPI generator tool, the version can be optionally defined using the `-v` parameter.
-The default version is **1.2.1**.
+If no version is specified as a parameter, the latest version will be installed.

 Example to add the extra parameter in the **Makefile**:
 `install-openapi: